abduulrahmankhalid/LGMVIP_DataScience_Internship_Tasks/README.md

 # LGMVIP_DataScience_EmotionBased_MusicRecommender
 ## Emotion Based Music Recommender with ResNet and OpenCV
-### Achieving Best Results With The Most Efficient Model ON FER-2013 Dataset.
+### Achieving Best Results With The Most Efficient Model on FER-2013 Dataset.

 This repository is part of LetsGrowMore Data Science internship.